kohlschutter/jacline/README.md

-Now try to modify the source code for [HelloWorld.java](samples/helloworld/src/main/java/com/kohlschutter/jacline/samples/helloworld/HelloWorld.java), enabling the two `@JsExport` statements, then run `mvn clean install` again.
+Now try to modify the source code for [HelloWorld.java](samples/helloworld/src/main/java/com/kohlschutter/jacline/samples/helloworld/HelloWorld.java), enabling the two commented `@JsExport` statements, then run `mvn clean install` again.

-Notice that the generated code is now bigger, but you can call the Java class from JavaScript!
+Notice that the generated code is now longer, but you can call the Java class from JavaScript!

 To do so, paste the code into a blank page in your browser (or open `target/classes/index.html` in your browser), then open the JavaScript console and type the fully qualified class name to access